FACTBOX-Oil prices below most OPEC producers' budget needs

 wishing to avoid the country's domestic turbulence.

-budgets of five key OPEC members, most of which are located in
+key OPEC members, most of which are located in the Gulf: Saudi

 Analysts at French bank Natixis expect Kuwait and the UAE to